DoggyApp/.github/profile/README.md

   > Practice these skills in a security conscious way to alert to potential vulernabilites and exploitations.

 - Perform a suit of testing...
-  > Load testing to ensure that the architecture can properly handle stress.
+  > Stress testing to ensure that the architecture can properly handle load.
+  > Fuzz testing to find bugs a vulnerabilities.
   > Deep dive into the various forms of testing that an application needs (the monitoring suit will be helpful here...)

 - Bolster security...